 What are the costs associated with having a wedding at Hope?

-- The Wedding Coordinator will work with you on the exact fees you will owe.
+- The Wedding Director will work with you on the exact fees you will owe.

 - The fees you owe will be due two weeks prior to your wedding.
-Payment should be sent to the Wedding Coordinator at the church payable to Lutheran Church of Hope.
+Payment should be sent to the Wedding Director at the church payable to Lutheran Church of Hope.

 Full wedding in the Lutheran Church of Hope Chapel